×

 Highlights:

-• Awaab’s Law is named after two-year-old Awaab Ishak, who died from a respiratory illness caused by damp and mould in his family’s social housing flat.
+• Awaab’s Law is named after two-year-old Awaab Ishak, who died from a respiratory illness caused by damp and mould in his social housing flat.

 Why Was Awaab’s Law Introduced?